earthly/website/blog/_posts/2023-04-09-python-data-classes.md

 We just checked that we get a string representation and can compare objects out of the box without having to write the `__repr__` and `__eq__` methods, respectively.

-If youtake a closer look, we didn't write the `__init__` method either; we only specified the fields and the expected data types as type hints in the data class definition.
+If you take a closer look, we didn't even write the `__init__` method; we only specified the fields and the expected data types as type hints in the data class definition.

 So where did the `__init__`, `__repr__`, and `__eq__` come from?

 ![wondering]({{site.images}}{{page.slug}}/2.png)\

 Well, with data classes, you get a default implementation of these methods.

-I'll use built-in functionality from the [`inspect`](https://docs.python.org/3/library/inspect.html) module to get all the member functions implemented for the `Student` data class:
+You can use built-in functionality from the [`inspect`](https://docs.python.org/3/library/inspect.html) module to get all the member functions implemented for the `Student` data class:

 ~~~{.python caption="main.py"}
 # main.py